Frequently Asked Questions

 Source

-Its architecture is scalable, which allows companies to scale their data operations as their metadata management capabilities increase.
+Its architecture is scalable, enabling companies to expand their data operations as their metadata management capabilities grow.

 Why should you consider it?